dotnet/winforms/docs/design/anchor-layout-changes-in-net80.md

 ## Known issues

-Customer reported issues can be largely groupped as follows.
+Customer reported issues can be largely grouped as follows:

 ### Missing controls

-Calculation of control's anchors with default sizes may result in negative anchors and, thus, result in invalid location for the anchored controls.
+Calculation of control's anchors with default sizes may result in negative anchors and, thus, result in an invalid location for the anchored controls.

 ![MissingControls](../images/AnchorLayoutKnownIssue_MissingControl.png)

 ### Overlapped Controls

-Related to the above reason, if the parent control is scaled to match the current monitor's DPI, and the control's anchor calculations happen out of sync with this scaling, controls may overlap:
+Related to the "Missing controls" issue above, if the parent control is scaled to match the current monitor's DPI, and the control's anchor calculations happen out of sync with this scaling, controls may overlap:

 ![OverlappedControls](../images/AnchorLayoutKnownIssue_OverlappedControl.png)